Get exclusive member benefits & effect social change. Join Today

-A mastoidectomy is usually performed using general anesthesia.
+Your doctor usually performs a mastoidectomy using general anesthesia.
 This ensures that you’re asleep and unable to feel pain.
 For a simple mastoidectomy, your surgeon will usually:

-Your surgeon may also use a facial nerve monitor.
-This ensures the facial nerve isn’t damaged.
+Your surgeon may also use a facial nerve monitor during surgery.
+This helps to limit injury to the facial nerve.

 After surgery, your doctor may:

 Follow your doctor’s specific instructions on caring for your wound, as well when you can swim or bathe.
 You should avoid all strenuous activity for at least two to four weeks afterward, depending on your surgery.
 Also refrain from putting pressure on your ear.

 Call your doctor if you experience any of these symptoms.
 You should also call your doctor if you have heavy ear bleeding or discharge, a fever over 100.5�F (38�C), or if your wound is not healing properly.